-I love it when a project comes together like I envisioned.
+I love it when a project comes together as I envisioned.
 That doesn't always happen.
 The beautiful white chairs with the drop cloth seats make me smile.

 Painting a chair and recovering the fabric seat produces the most dramatic furniture transformation with the least amount of work than any other type of furniture makeover.
 At least that's my opinion.

 drop cloth DIY idea - cover chair seats

 Nothing prettier than white distressed paint either.
 The chairs are gorgeous now but they sure didn't start out that way.

 Drop cloths are inexpensive and this one was $6.99 at Harbor Freight.
 The size is 4'x12'.
 Plenty big enough for this project with some left over.

 The chairs were a thrifty find.
 I love this style of chair....when it is painted....not as it is now.
 The cane back looks so pretty with a little paint and distressing.

 Don't look like the same chairs at all do they.
 Distressing painted furniture is a favorite technique of mine.
 I am knows as the "Queen of Distressing".